sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 #### LibraryManagement API ([sbt/librarymanagement][librarymanagementrepo])

-sbt's library management system is based on Apache Ivy, and as such the concepts and terminology around library management system is also influenced by Ivy.
+sbt's library management system is based on Apache Ivy, and as such the concepts and terminology around the library management system are also influenced by Ivy.
-The responsibility of the library management API is to calcuate the transitive dependency graph, and download artifacts from the given repositories.
+The responsibility of the library management API is to calculate the transitive dependency graph, and download artifacts from the given repositories.

 #### IncrementalCompiler API ([sbt/incrementalcompiler][incrementalcompilerrepo])

-Incremental compiler of Scala is so fundamental, that we now seldom think of it as a feature of sbt.
+Incremental compilation of Scala is so fundamental that we now seldom think of it as a feature of sbt.
-There are number of subprojects/classes involved that are actually internal details that we should use this opportunity to hide.
+There are number of subprojects/classes involved that are actually internal details, and we should use this opportunity to hide them.

 #### Build API (tbd)